panchambanerjee/model_probe/README.md

 ## Why model_probe?

-Adversarial evaluations often end with a single attack-success number. `model_probe` is being built around a slightly broader question:
+Adversarial evaluations often end with a single attack-success number.
+The idea is that `model_probe` is being built to answer a slightly broader question:

 **What actually happened when the attack succeeded or failed?**